abhi2151/project/README.md

 This is the repository for second year project under Dr. S. Mukhopadhyay as the mentor for my group including Utkarsh &amp; Abhishek.
 We are currently working on image processing with .PGM files in ASCII format.

 ### Updates
+Made a simple ppm image program
 Made mirror image of the given ".PGM" input image.

+### Log